-Fold each sleeve in half, lining up the 30-inch long edges.
-Sew the 30-inch long edges together, using about a 1/2-inch seam allowance.
-Back stitch (sew back and forth) when you start and finish sewing.
+Fold each sleeve piece in half lengthwise, lining up the 30-inch edges.
+Then, sew the 30-inch edges together, using about a 1/2-inch seam allowance.
+Backstitch (sew back and forth) when you start and finish sewing.

 Attach the Sleeves to the Body

-Mark the top and bottom of the holes you cut in the large fleece piece.
-Use a pin to mark the top and bottom of each armhole (shown above with red pins), which represent the shoulder and armpit.
+Use pins to mark the top and bottom of each armhole you cut in the large fleece piece (shown below with red pins), which represent the shoulder and armpit.

 Turn each sleeve right side out.
-With each sleeve laying flat place a pin directly across from the seam on the fold.
+With each sleeve lying flat, place a pin directly across from the seam on the fold.

-With the right sides of the fabric together, pin the sleeves to the holes in the body.
-Match the marked sleeve tops with the top pin in the blanket body, and match the sleeve seam with the... bottom pin in the blanket body.
+Then, with the right sides of the fabric together, pin the sleeves to the holes in the body.
+Match each marked sleeve top with the top pin on the blanket body, and match each sleeve seam with the bottom pin on the blanket body.

 Continue pinning the sleeve piece to the opening.
-Sew around the sleeves using a 1/2-inch seam allowance.
+Then, sew around the sleeves using a 1/2-inch seam allowance.
 Make sure you lock stitch at the beginning and the end.

-If the sleeves are too long, you trim them or make a cuff and tack it in place with a few stitches.
-If the blanket is too long you can simply trim off any extra.
-Because the fleece does not fray, you do not have to worry about the raw edges.
-However, you can hem the edges if you want.
+If the sleeves are too long, you can trim them or make a cuff and tack it in place with a few stitches.
+If the blanket itself is too long, you can simply trim off any extra.
+Because fleece doesn't fray, you don't have to worry about the raw edges.
+However, you can hem the edges for appearance if you want.